tanyamadaan/b2b_mock_server/README.md

 In case you use mock service you will receive both `sync` and `async` and in case of sandbox service you will receive only `sync` response with `ACK` and `async` response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).

+# Steps to Start
+This mock server uses Node/TS along with TurboRepo to manage the monorepo.
+It requires Docker and Docker Compose to be present on the workstation.
+In development mode, the mock server can be started by following:
+1. `npm i --force` to install the dependencies.
+Run this at the project root.
+2. `docker compose up db redis -d` to start the databases in detached mode.
+3. `git submodule update --init` to initiate and update the submodules.
+4. `npm run dev` to finally start up the server.